rmusser01/Infosec_Reference/Draft/PrivescPostEx.md

 		* [How to bypass AMSI and execute ANY malicious Powershell code - zc00l](https://0x00-0x00.github.io/research/2018/10/28/How-to-bypass-AMSI-and-Execute-ANY-malicious-powershell-code.html)
 	* **Bypass Talks**
 		* [Antimalware Scan Interface (AMSI) - Dave Kennedy(WWHF2018)](https://www.youtube.com/watch?v=wBK1fTg6xuU)
+			* This talk will dive into the Antimalware Scan Interface (AMSI) as well as other alternatives in the “NextGen” series of preventative measures and show how trivial it is to write code that doesn’t get snagged.
+The security market is focusing on open source data collection sources and security researchers as the main method to write signatures to detect attacks, much like what we saw in the 90s with traditional anti-virus tech.
+Not much has changed, let’s dive into the reality in security and how little these protective measures really do in the grand scheme of things.
+We’ll also be covering solid practices in defending against attacks, and what we should be focusing on.
 		* [PSAmsi An offensive PowerShell module for interacting with the Anti Malware Scan Interface in Windows - Ryan Cobb(Derbycon7)](https://www.youtube.com/watch?v=rEFyalXfQWk)
 		* [The Rise and Fall of AMSI - Tal Liberman(BH Asia18)]https://i.blackhat.com/briefings/asia/2018/asia-18-Tal-Liberman-Documenting-the-Undocumented-The-Rise-and-Fall-of-AMSI.pdf)
 		* [Red Team TTPs Part 1: AMSI Evasion - paranoidninja](https://0xdarkvortex.dev/index.php/2019/07/17/red-team-ttps-part-1-amsi-evasion/)